A+| A| A-|

 SUBSIDIARIES AND ASSOCIATE COMPANY

 M/s.
 Star Cement Meghalaya Limited, M/s.
 Star Century Global Cement Private Limited, M/s.
-Star Cement (I) Limited (formerly, Star Cement Lumshnong Limited) and M/s.
+Star Smart Building Solutions Limited [formerly, Star Cement (I) Limited], and M/s.
 Star Cement North East Limited continue to remain subsidiaries of the Company.

+M/s.
 Star Cement Meghalaya Limited, a material subsidiary, is engaged in manufacturing of Cement Clinker and has a Clinkerization plant with an installed capacity of 1.8 MTPA.
-During the year under review, the Company manufactured of 20,44 837 MT clinker as against 19,62,393 MT in FY 2022-23.
+During the year under review, the Company manufactured of 16,35,763 MT clinker as against 20,44,837 MT in FY 2023-24.

-Star Cement North East Limited, a subsidiary Company having 2 MTPA Cement Grinding plant has started its commercial operation on the 12th Day of March, 2024, the Company manufactured 88,328 MT of cement during the year.
+M/s.
+Star Cement North East Limited, a subsidiary Company having 2 MTPA Cement Grinding plant, during the year under review, the Company manufactured of 17,97,591 MT of cement as against 88,328 MT in FY 2023-24.

-Star Century Global Cement Private Limited a wholly- owned subsidiary in Myanmar is yet to commence its operations.
+M/s.
+Star Century Global Cement Private Limited, a wholly-owned subsidiary in Myanmar, M/s.
+Ri Pnar Cement Private Limited & M/s.
+Kopili Cement (I) Private Limited are yet to commence operations.

 CHANGES IN NATURE OF BUSINESS, IF ANY